 <?xml version="1.0"?>

-<rss xmlns:atom="http://www.w3.org/2005/Atom" xmlns:bgn="http://blogreen.org" xmlns:res="http://blogreen.org/TR/Resources" bgn:template-name="rss" version="2.0"><channel><title>Romain Tartière's Blog's Comments</title><link>http://romain.blogreen.org/blog/</link><description>All comments to mostly technical blog posts from Romain Tartière's Blog.</description><link xmlns="http://www.w3.org/2005/Atom" rel="self" type="application/rss+xml" href="http://romain.blogreen.org/blog/comments-rss.xml"/><item><title>Romain Tartière commented Updating a ZFS Mirror</title><description><![CDATA[
+<rss xmlns:atom="http://www.w3.org/2005/Atom" xmlns:res="http://blogreen.org/TR/Resources" xmlns:bgn="http://blogreen.org" bgn:template-name="rss" version="2.0"><channel><title>Romain Tartière's Blog's Comments</title><link>https://romain.blogreen.org/blog/</link><description>All comments to mostly technical blog posts from Romain Tartière's Blog.</description><link xmlns="http://www.w3.org/2005/Atom" rel="self" type="application/rss+xml" href="https://romain.blogreen.org/blog/comments-rss.xml"/><item><title>Firesock Serwalek commented Updating a ZFS Mirror</title><description><![CDATA[

 <p xmlns="http://www.w3.org/1999/xhtml">You are right: there is no <em>need</em> to <tt>zpool replace</tt>